 The only way to get to Hanoyoy Island is to walk across the reef from the Siargao mainland on low-tide.
 The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort, which can be found on Google Maps.

 You can also check when low-tide is on Siargao Island before heading over to Hanoyoy Island by Clicking Here.

 Natural Jacuzzi Pool – Siargao Itinerary

 Last but not least on this Siargao itinerary is Santa Monica Pier which is one of the best places to see in Siargao!
 Head north-west from General Luna to watch the sunset at Santa Monica Pier as it is one of few worthy locations that faces west to be able to watch the sun drop behind the horizon overlooking the Dinigat Sound Ocean.

 The Santa Monica Pier stretches approximately 500m out off-the Siargao mainland and it’s an awesome spot to send up the Mavic Pro Drone Camera to get some aerial shots.

 WHERE IS SANTA MONICA PIER

 Santa Monica Pier is located on the north-west tip of Siargao Island.
-From the main Siargao tourist spot of General Luna, it is a 50km drive that takes around 1 hour 15 minutes.
+From General Luna, it is a 50km drive that takes around 1-hour and 15-minutes.
 If you are heading to Santa Monica Pier from Pacifico Beach it is a short 30-minute drive.

 BEST TIME TO VISIT SIARGAO